BladeRunnerJS/brjs-site/docs/use/install.md

     We're working towards a <a href="https://github.com/BladeRunnerJS/brjs/issues/1">global install</a>.
 For the moment you'll need to execute the <code>brjs</code> command via <code>BRJS_HOME/sdk/brjs</code>.
   </p>
 </div>

+*Note:* Upon running your first `brjs` command, you will be asked whether you would like to provide anonymous tracking of your use of BRJS.
+This means that information such as commands run, bundle times or operating system used, will be recorded for research purposes.
+We would like to encourage you to participate, as this will help us improve our products by gaining insight into common use cases and system specifications.
+Should you change your mind later on, you can always do so by either:

+- running any `brjs` command with the `--stats` flag (tracking enabled) or `--no-stats` flag (tracking disabled) **or**;
+- editing the value of the property `allowAnonymousStats` in your `BRJS_HOME/conf/brjs.conf` to `true` (tracking enabled) or `false` (tracking disabled).